lukaszsobala/MS_conversion_tools/README.md

 # MS Conversion Tools

-This repository provides tools for converting mass spectrometry data between different formats using R and shell scripts.
+This repository provides tools for converting mass spectrometry data from the Bruker format or the older mzXML format to the currently recommended format (mzML).
+Conversion from msd is supported for mMass compatibility.
+It also contains a bash script to anonymize the file contents.

 ## Script: `convertToOpenMS.R`